 A Parent Coordinator is a mental health professional who assists parents throughout the divorce process.
 The court appoints a Parent Coordinator typically once the divorce is final.
 Far too often, in the case of divorce, children get caught up in the cross-fire between high-conflict parents.
 Co-parenting can pose a lot of hostility and disagreements between parents after a separation or divorce.
 In situations like this, a Parent Coordinator can help the parents in implementing or interpreting how they want to move with their children.

 Konicek Law offers representation for a broad spectrum of family law issues including divorce, modification of alimony and child support, determination of paternity, child support enforcement, department of revenue child support cases, domestic violence cases, enforcement and contempt actions, uncontested divorces, and prenuptial agreements.

 Role of the Parent Coordinator

 The role of a Parent Coordinator is to help reduce conflicts between parents and the overall stress of everyone involved.
 He or she will take their time to understand and identify the underlying conflict between the parents.
 They will also meet with each parent separately, and most likely the child as well.
 This process allows the coordinator to gain valuable insight as he or she helps the parents make the best decision moving forward with their child.

-When a conflict arises between the parents regarding their children, the parents can seek help from the Parent Coordinator, who will then work with both the parents to find an agreement.
+With Legacy Healing Miami, when a conflict arises between the parents regarding their children or other addictions the parents can seek help who will then work with both the parents to find an agreement.
 Parent Coordinators also work with the court and the parents to navigate and resolve the conflict by: